wb14123/blog/jekyll/_posts/2021-02-12-Setup-SSH-Authentication-with-YubiKey.markdown

 ### 1. Install packages

-PAM should be installed by default for Archlinux.
+PAM should be installed by default for Arch Linux.
 So the only package we need to install is the PAM module for Yubikey `pam-u2f`:

 ```
 sudo pacman -S pam-u2f